SWIRTH9092/SWIRTH9092/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Budgtr which is a rest app which features MVC, REST: New & Create and Update & Delete
+- 🔭 I’m currently working on learning REACT
 - 🌱 I’m currently learning MONGODB, Algorithms and Data Structures
-- 🤔 I’m looking for help with Big O
 - 💬 Ask me about how to code HTML tables
 - 📫 How to reach me: Sue.Wirth9092@gmail.com
 - 😄 Pronouns: she/her